Omni Women In Business

 Parents who home-school their children insist that the concept of homeschool education is widely misunderstood: The time they spend sitting home with their children, poring over textbooks, is far less than people tend to believe.
 But parents also can’t be experts in every field.

+Marina resident Tara D— said the “home classroom” time for her three daughters often is only about a three-hour block of their day.
 “We just got back from Lake El Estero, where my second-grader counted the geese,” she said.
 “Then we ran laps around the lake, which was our P.E.
 And then we went grocery shopping, where my kids added up the price of the groceries and tried to estimate what the sales tax would be.”

-Last spring, Devlin and her husband, Dan, SCHOOLING From page 34A took the family to Nashville, where they studied civil rights and the Civil War.
+Last spring, Tara and her husband, Dan, took the family to Nashville, where they studied civil rights and the Civil War.
 The previous fall, all three girls studied the Constitution and the Declaration of Independence before traveling with their parents to Washington D.C.
+“Those lessons are logged in their brains now much better than if they had read them in books,” she said.

 And supplemental programs like those being offered at Omni Learning Center are a welcome oasis for home-school parents and their children.